Fraunhofer-AISEC/cmc/README.md

 The CMC repository provides tools and software to enable remote attestation of computing platforms, as well as remote attested TLS and HTTPS channels between those platforms.
-Currently, the CMC repository supports Trusted Platform Module (TPM) attestation, as well as AMD SEV-SNP attestation.
+Currently, the CMC repository supports Trusted Platform Modules (TPMs), AMD SEV-SNP, Intel SGX as well as Intel TDX.
 The goal is to make attestation easy for verifiers without prior knowledge of the software stack, based on a set of trusted CAs and signed metadata describing the software stack.